BlackBoxVision/react-suspense-playground/README.md

 # Beyond React 16

-This repo is inspired by Dan Abramov talk about React Suspense.
+This demo is inspired by Dan Abramov talk about Time-Slicing and Suspense features.